lynkos/algae-detection/README.md

       ```

 ### Training, Validating, and Testing Model
+All algae detection models trained and tested for this project have been fine-tuned with:

+1. Small dataset of images (~1000 total) manually taken with the modified microscope and ESP32-CAM AI Thinker
+2. Pre-trained models, such as [YOLOv8](https://docs.ultralytics.com/models/yolov8), [RT-DETR](https://docs.ultralytics.com/models/rtdetr), and [SAHI](https://docs.ultralytics.com/guides/sahi-tiled-inference)

+Only the top 2 highest performing algae detection models have been kept.

 #### Google Colab (Recommended)
 1. Visit [this Google Colab notebook](https://colab.research.google.com/drive/19X4aGWTeXQbgEKVteR9qrgit67jNxkmJ)
 2. Make sure you have your [Roboflow API key](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key), else you'll have to manually upload your Roboflow dataset and won't be able to deploy your model after it's trained